florentsureau/ARES/DL/README.md

 The package should be compiled with cmake.
 The package is self-contained but it is strongly recommended to install atlas (<http://math-atlas.sourceforge.net>) and/or armadillo libraries (<http://arma.sourceforge.net/docs.html>).

 0) Quick use
 If you already know or do not care about the details, here is a list of commands to use to run the functions of this package.
 The image in these examples are in the same directory as the executables.
+Help for the binary can be obtained in the command line by calling the executable without options.

 + bin/dl_learning -g 512 -R -n 128 -i100 -s 5. -V -K -k 1 -a approx_approxkSVD1_8x8_5000_it100.fits
 patches8x8_5000.fits dicolearn_approxkSVD1_8x8_5000_it100.fits : use approximate KSVD (-K -k 1) with one iteration to